yichengup/ComfyUI-ycSharp/README.md

 Images with EXIF data get focal length auto-calculated when using the Load Image with EXIF node.

+## Community

+Questions or feature requests?
+Open a [Discussion](https://github.com/PozzettiAndrea/ComfyUI-Sharp/discussions) on GitHub.

+Join the [Comfy3D Discord](https://discord.gg/PN743tE5) for help, updates, and chat about 3D workflows in ComfyUI.

 ## Credits

 Thanks to Apple for releasing SHARP as open source.